EnderIce2/FennixProject/kernel/README.md

 # Fennix Kernel
-This is the core component of the operating system.
+This is where the kernel is.